JulesCtn/JulesHydroQuebec/README.md

 ## Installation

-Download the [latest release](https://github.com/JulesCtn/JulesHydroQuebec/releases/), or clone the repo above.\
+Download the [latest release](https://github.com/JulesCtn/JulesHydroQuebec/releases/), or clone the repo above.

 ### Manual installation

-1. You need to unpack the folder and start GUY.py
+1. You need to unpack the folder and start <code>GUY.py<code>
-2. Export files will be saved in the same folder of GUY.py
+2. Export files will be saved in the same folder of <code>GUY.py<code>

 ## Known bugs